-IMPORTANT NOTICE: The Student Accounting Office will be closed from the end of the business day on Friday, Dec.
-21, through Jan.
-2, 2019.
-All payments mailed to the payment lockbox during this time will be received and posted as of Jan.
-2, 2019, and will be reported on your 2019 1098-T as a payment.
-All online payments made after 2 p.m. on Dec.
-28, 2018, will be processed as of Jan.
-2, 2019, and will be reported on your 2019 1098-T as a payment.
+IMPORTANT NOTICE: The Student Accounting Office was closed from the end of the business day on Monday, Dec.
+23, through Jan.
+2, 2020.
+All payments mailed to the lockbox during this time will be posted on or after Jan.
+2, 2020, and will be reported on your 2020 1098-T as a payment.

 - Each student who is enrolled and for whom a reportable transaction is made during the calendar year.